-I’m not sure if it’s a case of “great minds think alike” or “fools seldom differ,” but I’ve got to admit I was surprised to see Jason Gregor pick the Edmonton Oilers to win the Pacific Division today, making him part of a distinct minority among media folks going into the 2021-22 NHL season.
+I’m not sure if it’s a case of “great minds think alike” or a matter of “fools seldom differ,” but I’ve got to admit I was surprised to see Jason Gregor pick the Edmonton Oilers to win the Pacific Division today.
+That makes him part of a distinct minority among media folks offering up their best guesses going into the 2021-22 NHL season.

 Before I read Gregor’s piece picking the Oilers to win a divisional title for the first time in 34 years, I’d just finished reading the picks of an 18-member panel at Sportsnet.
 Only two people, Jeff Marek and Gene Principe, picked the Oilers to win the Pacific Division.
 Hell, Gene has the Oilers winning the Stanley Cup.